Have you ever wondered what photography gear you should have? I get asked that question a lot and my honest answer is, "That depends."

 - Nikon 20mm f/1.8 G - Lets me capture wide angle landscape shots.

 - Nikon 85mm f/1.8 G - This is a great portrait lens.
-I bought this to take my son's senior pictures and it is fantastic.
+I bought this to take my son's senior pictures and I was very happy with the results.

 - Sigma 50-500mm f/4.5-6.3 APO - This is my favorite lens.
 It has a big zoom which helps me get wildlife photos without getting too close.